zcmendes/aws-monitoring-microservices-xray-cloudwatch/README.md

 The lab demonstrates how to instrument Python Flask applications, collect trace data, visualize service dependencies, and analyze end-to-end request performance.

+## Objectives

+- Instrument a Python Flask application with the AWS X-Ray SDK.
+- Install and configure the AWS X-Ray daemon on Amazon EC2.
+- Collect and visualize distributed traces.
+- Analyze service dependencies and request latency.
+- Monitor application performance using Amazon CloudWatch.

 ## Architecture